Eurovision 2023: Here are the first 10 finalists – DW – 05/10/2023

 Another new rule is that viewers worldwide can vote, including those from countries who are not represented in the contest.

-The European Broadcasting Union, which organizes the ESC, had come up with a new stage set-up for the announcement of the finalists, which was tested on Monday during the first dress rehearsal.
+The European Broadcasting Union, which organizes the ESC, had come up with a new stage setup for the announcement of the finalists, which they tested on Monday during the first dress rehearsal.

+The 10 selected acts were visible in expressing their joy, while the reactions of those who wouldn't make it into the finals would also have been captured by the camera.

-But the first rehearsal made it immediately clear: The concept was an absolute killer for the show.
-It was therefore withdrawn for the televised semi-final on Tuesday, allowing the performers who did not make it into the final to deal with their defeat in peace.
+But the first rehearsal made it immediately clear: the concept was an absolute killer for the show.
+As a result, it was withdrawn for the televised semifinal on Tuesday, allowing the performers who didn't make it into the final to express their disappointment in peace.

-Next Thursday, May 11, the second semi-final will have 16 other countries competing for a spot in the final event — and the remaining acts from Ukraine, Spain and the United Kingdom will then also briefly introduce themselves.
+On Thursday, May 11, the second semifinal will have 16 other countries competing for a spot in the final event — and the remaining acts from Ukraine, Spain and the United Kingdom will then also briefly introduce themselves.